-If you are interested in becoming Catholic, no matter how far along you are in the journey, feel free to contact us.
+If you are interested in becoming Catholic, no matter how far along you are in your inquiry or journey, feel free to contact Kristen Eggers at email@example.com or 513.561.8369.

 St. Gertrude has weekly spiritual and theological formation for adults entering the Church.
-We will begin on Sept.
-16 and
+Here are the details:

 Formation meetings are part of the program for non-Christians, who are seeking baptism, non-Catholic Christians, who are seeking full communion with Church, and people who were baptized Catholics but never received the other sacraments.
 Catholics seeking Confirmation as adults are often asked to participate to receive adult-level instruction in the faith.